AntennaHouse/focheck/README.md

    - If you've already checked out **focheck**, you can run `git submodule init`
      `git submodule update`
-2. If necessary, add the folder *containing* the **focheck** folder as an alternative frameworks location.
+2. If necessary, add the **focheck** folder as an alternative frameworks location.
 3. Restart oXygen.

 ## Using **focheck**